Andrew is a TEFL graduate and has recently taught classes in the UK. A keen traveller and article writer, he has also tutored 1:1 abroad.

-Correcting Errors in Your ESL Class
+Correcting Students' Mistakes in Your ESL Class

 As a teacher, you'll have to correct your students when they make errors and mistakes.
 Correction is really important and can't be ignored.
 A teacher who fails to do so risks being thought of as unprofessional and lazy—I'm sure you wouldn't want that to happen!

 It's a question of balance.
-Students know they need help in order to learn; teachers have to get to know their students and not be too heavy handed when it comes to individual mistakes.
+Students know they need help in order to learn; teachers have to get to know their students and not be too heavy-handed when it comes to individual mistakes.

 This article will help you to choose when and how to correct, what approaches to take, and why the timing is vital.

 I provide some useful extra tips, plus a couple of videos to guide you through the ins and outs of correcting errors.

 My Approach to Individual Errors

 In my class, I prefer to correct on the spot but am very sensitive to a student's ability and standing within the group.
 In speaking, I offer a recast (see below) if the student makes a mistake and only take notes if mistakes are repeated.

 - I can then use these notes, if needs be, to create individual targets.

 I find small group work to be beneficial as it allows me time to focus 1:1 in real time if necessary.